American Premier Underwriters: History

 In December 1994, the company, which was 40.4 percent owned by the American Financial Corporation, announced that it would be acquiring the parent company in a stock merger.
+The combined company became known as American Financial Group.

 In 1995, as a publicly traded company, APU reportedly had 5,400 employees and sales of $1.8 billion.

-Amtrak lawsuit
+21st century

-The company sued Amtrak to force the passenger railroad company to redeem shares that Penn Central received at the time it transferred much of its passenger rail assets to Amtrak.
-The case was dismissed in 2015.
+In 2008, the company sued Amtrak to force the passenger railroad company to redeem shares that Penn Central received at the time it transferred much of its passenger rail assets to Amtrak.
+The case was dismissed seven years later, in 2015.